GrahameGW/grahamegw.github.io/_posts/2020-07-07-a-day-at-the-virtual-mall.markdown

 <ul><li>Will host storefronts and billboards for vendors to advertise to users</li><li>Will filter and display stores based on what the user is looking for</li><li>Will provide a way for users to interact with virtual models of products</li><li>Will have a "forum" or other central area that users share with one another as they shop, promoting both a community experience and giving vendors another opportunity to advertise (e.g., clothes, accessories)</li><li>Will support <a href="https://newatlas.com/eye-tracking-vr-infinite-walking/54824/">walking</a> and <a href="https://www.engadget.com/2016-10-07-why-teleportation-makes-sense-in-virtual-reality.html">teleportation</a> methods of movement</li><li>Will be on the internet</li></ul>

 Pretty simple.
-In fact, there are several software platforms that already have most of these features.[efn_note]<a href="https://altvr.com/">AltspaceVR</a> and <a href="http://spatial.io">Spatial</a>, to name two[/efn_note] While there's definitely some additional dev work required to implement the instancing and sorting/filtering required to complete the mall environment, it certainly is not out of the realm of possibility for a well-resourced team of developers to knock out in a few months or years.
+In fact, there are <span name="platforms">several software platforms</span> that already have most of these features.
+While there's definitely some additional dev work required to implement the instancing and sorting/filtering required to complete the mall environment, it certainly is not out of the realm of possibility for a well-resourced team of developers to knock out in a few months or years.

+<aside name="platforms"><a href="https://altvr.com/">AltspaceVR</a> and <a href="http://spatial.io">Spatial</a>, to name two</aside>

 The important pieces here are the hardware requirements our mall has outlined for use.
 Our future VR set must:

-<ul><li>Enable users to easily handle 3D models of products</li><li>Allow users to closely examine products without causing <a href="https://grahamewatt.com/why-does-vr-make-my-eyes-hurt/">dizziness or headaches</a></li><li><span name="look-down">Look at users' feet without the headset shifting</span></li><li>Be comfortable enough to wear for long stretches of time<ul><li>The assumption here is that vendors want users in their "store" as long as possible</li></ul></li><li>Include easy-to-use headphone/microphone setups that allow users to communicate with store staff (whether human-controlled avatars or chatbots) </li></ul>
+<ul><li>Enable users to easily handle 3D models of products</li><li>Allow users to closely examine products without [causing dizziness or headaches]({% post_url 2020-05-19-vergence-accomodation-effect %})</li><li><span name="look-down">Look at users' feet without the headset shifting</span></li><li>Be comfortable enough to wear for long stretches of time<ul><li>The assumption here is that vendors want users in their "store" as long as possible</li></ul></li><li>Include easy-to-use headphone/microphone setups that allow users to communicate with store staff (whether human-controlled avatars or chatbots) </li></ul>

 <aside name="look-down">Hence the reason we're using shoes as the example here</aside>